rust-lang/rust/text/0000-build-systems.md

   possible to control enough about the `rustc` invocation for at least some integration cases, and the answer may in part lie in improvements to profiles.

 - **Build scripts**.
-Especially for homogenous build systems, build scripts can pose some serious pain, because in general they may depend on numerous environmental factors invisibly.
+Especially for homogeneous build systems, build scripts can pose some serious pain, because in general they may depend on numerous environmental factors invisibly.
 It may be useful to grow some ways of telling Cargo the precise inputs and outputs of the build script, declaratively.